FlowWest/habistat/data-raw/scripts/watershed-flow-aggregation.md

 regional_approx_groups_spawning <-
   c("Antelope Creek", "Bear Creek", "Big Chico Creek", "Cow Creek",
     "Elder Creek", "Mill Creek", "Paynes Creek", "Stony Creek", "Thomes Creek")
+# These are the watersheds that use regional approximation for spawning and instream rearing in the san joaquin basin
+regional_approx_groups_sanjoaquin <-
+  c("Cosumnes River")

 # These are the watersheds that use scaled proxies for floodplain habitat
 deer_creek_fp_proxy <-